SviatoslavBordovski/Color_flipper/README.md

-Sometimes it is not so easy and quickly you can find the best color that is needed for specific label/button/navbar.
+Sometimes it is not so easy and quickly you can find the best color that is needed for specific label, button and navbar.

 <code>Color_flipper</code> project is solving this problem :wink:
 <ul>